Heterogeneous computing: Heterogeneity

 suggested a heterogeneous-ISA (ARM+x86) chip multiprocessor in the making.

 Heterogeneous CPU topology

 A system with heterogeneous CPU topology is a system where the same ISA is used, but the cores themselves are different in speed.
 The setup is more similar to a symmetric multiprocessor.
 (Although such systems are technically asymmetric multiprocessors, the cores do not differ in roles or device access.)
-There are typically two types of cores: a higher performance core usually known as the "big" or P-core and a more power efficient core usually known as the "small" or E-core.
+There are typically two types of cores: a higher performance core usually known as a "big" or P-core and a more power efficient core usually known as a "small" or E-core.
+The terms P- and E-cores are usually used in relation to Intel's implementation of hetereogeneous computing, while the terms big and little cores are usually used in relation to the ARM architecture.
+Some processors have three categories of core, prime, performance and efficiency cores, with prime cores having higher performance than performance cores; a prime core is known as "big", a performance core is known as "medium", and an efficiency core is known as "small".

 A common use of such topology is to provide better power efficiency, especially in mobile SoCs.